 Outcome of dispute hearing

-At the hearing, all parties will be given the opportunity to set out their side of the case using documentary evidence already circulated, if necessary.
+At the hearing, all parties (the tenant and landlord will be invited to the dispute hearing) will be given the opportunity to set out their side of the case using documentary evidence already circulated, if necessary.
 If an agreement is not reached at the RTB dispute hearing, the adjudicator will make a determination in relation to the case, which will be sent to all parties, as part of the adjudicator’s report after the hearing.
 If the adjudicator’s report is not appealed to a RTB Tribunal, the Board of the RTB will make a Determination Order, which is legally binding and can be enforced in the courts.
+This can result in a civil conviction.

 Appeal of dispute hearing